 The list of (currently known) hidden features are as follows:

-- Four new rotation options are available in addition to the old horizontal/vertical flip options (see screenshot).
+Four new rotation options are available in addition to the standard horizontal/vertical flip options (see screenshot).

 Controller 2 Codes